Francois Mpessa

-François Ndongo Mpessa (born 3 December 1978 in Douala) is a Cameroonian footballer, who is currently playing for Aigle Royal Menoua.
+François Ndongo Mpessa (born 3 December 1978 in Douala) is a Cameroonian former footballer who played as a defender.

-Career
+Club career

-He playing during his career for South African side Manning Rangers, DPMM FC in Brunei, PSMS Medan in Indonesia and TMFC in Malaysia.
+Among the clubs Mpessa played for are South African side Manning Rangers, Melaka TMFC of Malaysia, PSMS Medan of Indonesia and Brunei DPMM FC that played in the Malaysia Super League.

-International
+International career

-He earned his first and only cap in an friendly game in the year 1997.
+Mpessa earned his first and only cap in a friendly game in the year 1997.